-We have not issued any share-based payment awards since inception, however if we issue share-based payment awards in the future, the adoption of SFAS 123R's fair value method may result in significant non-cash charges which will increase reported operating expenses; however, it will have no impact on cash flows.
-The impact of adoption of SFAS 123R cannot be predicted at this time because it will depend on the level of share-based payments granted in the future.
+We have not issued any share-based payment awards since inception, however if we issue share-based payment awards in the future, the implementation of SFAS 123R's fair value method may result in significant non-cash charges which will increase reported operating expenses; however, it will have no impact on cash flows.
+The impact of the implementation of SFAS 123R cannot be predicted at this time because it will depend on the level of share-based payments granted in the future.

-In February 2006, the FASB issued FASB Statement No. 155, Accounting for Certain Hybrid Financial Instruments an amendment of FASB Statements No. 133 and 140.
-Management does not believe the adoption of this statement will have a material impact on our financial position or results of operations.
+In February 2006, the FASB issued FASB Statement No. 155, Accounting for Certain Hybrid Financial Instruments, an amendment of FASB Statements No. 133 and 140.
+This Statement is effective for all financial instruments acquired or issued after the beginning of an entity's first fiscal year that begins after September 15, 2006.
+The adoption of this statement is not expected to have a material impact on our financial position, or results of operations or cash flows.